-IT Governance: Definition, Frameworks, and Best Practices
+IT Governance: Definition, Frameworks, And Best Practices

 IT governance is the glue that holds the rest of IT Asset Management (ITAM) together.
 It ensures that your organization, its data, and its people are protected.
 Effective IT governance helps IT to remain in sync with business objectives while reducing risk.